docspell/rpi-scripts/README.md

 Choose the following Options:

-- SSH Server: OpenSSH (needed for scp)
+- SSH Server: OpenSSH (instead of Dropbear, needed for scp)
 - Webserver: Nginx (used as reverse proxy)
 - Samba server